DizheXiang/Personal-Projects/README.md

 If I have more time, I'd like to add date is a new data inside receipts, so that the user is able to check the spending history for specific day.
 Also, the gui version of ui has a high coupling which make this project more fragile.
+For example, the ChangeReceipt class and AddReceipt class have very similiar functionality and structure.
 I would try to reduce the coupling if I have more time.